teggar4ar/lets-input/USER_GUIDE.md

 2. Click the "Export" button above the list.
 3. Select "Excel" as the export format.
 4. The system will generate and download an Excel file containing the current filtered data.
+5. Exports are handled by the ExportController (updated May 15, 2025) which preserves all applied filters.
+6. The filename will include the date and filter information if any filters are applied.

 ### Customizing Export